 The paper also provides a detailed comparison between two-step market and two-step actuarial valuations.
 We discuss how the dependence structure between actuarial and financial claims impacts both actuarial and market-consistent valuations.
 In the context of solvency regulations, we show how the two-step actuarial valuation can be decomposed into a best estimate (expected value) plus a risk margin to cover the uncertainty in the actuarial risks.
 The procedure will be illustrated with a portfolio of life insurance contracts with dependent financial and actuarial risks.

 The rest of the paper is structured as follows.
 In Section \ref{sectionTS}, we describe financial and actuarial valuations.
 Section \ref{ACvaluations} discusses the notion of actuarial-consistency and introduces two-step actuarial valuations.
 In Section \ref{sectionFV}, we provide a detailed comparison between actuarial-consistent valuations and market-consistent valuations.
-Section \ref{sectionNI} presents a detailed numerical application of the two-step actuarial valuation on a portfolio of equity-linked contracts.
+Section \ref{sectionNI} presents a cost-of-capital valuation based on the two-step actuarial valuation and a detailed numerical application of the two-step actuarial valuation on a portfolio of equity-linked contracts.
 Section \ref{Conclu4} concludes the paper.